oliver/rc3-cert-cube-solver/README.md

 If unsure, check out the very first commit; that code was actually used successfully (but is difficult to use).

-## Results for Successful Run on "okmvqn" Maze Iteration
+## Results for Successful Run on "okmvqn" Maze Iteration (rc3 2020)
-The room graph for the last successful run in the last rc3 maze setup (with identifier "okmvqn") are stored in results-okmvqn/ subdirectory.
+The room graph for the last successful run in the 2020 rc3 maze setup (with identifier "okmvqn") are stored in results-okmvqn/ subdirectory.
 The exit room in that setup has ID 1683.

+## Results for Successful Run on "snfzvo" Maze Iteration (rc3 2021)
+The room graph for the last successful run in the 2021 rc3 maze setup (with identifier "snfzvo") are stored in results-snfzvo/ subdirectory.
+The exit room in that setup has ID 2312.